ankane/dbx/README.md

 ## Database Credentials

-Environment variables are a good way to store database credentials.
+Environment variables are a convenient way to store database credentials.
 This keeps them outside your source control.
 It’s also how platforms like [Heroku](https://www.heroku.com) store them.

 Create an `.Renviron` file in your home directory with: